superrob/Sculpto/README.md

 The printer is accessible through SSH on port 22.

-**UNCONFIRMED** the *root* user should according to the install scripts be set to the printer serial number with zeroes prepended to achieve six characters in total.
+**UNCONFIRMED** the password of the *root* user should according to the install script be set to the printer serial number with zeroes prepended to achieve six characters in total.
 Meaning a serial of *175* would give a root password of *000175*